dougiteixeira/proxmoxve/README.md

 [Proxmox VE](https://www.proxmox.com/en/) is an open-source server virtualization environment.
 This integration allows you to poll various data and controls from your instance.

+This integration started as improvements to the [Home Assistant core's Proxmox VE integration](https://www.home-assistant.io/integrations/proxmoxve/), but I'm new to programming and couldn't meet all of the core's code requirements.
+So I decided to keep it as a custom integration.
+Therefore, when installing this, the core integration will be replaced.

 After configuring this integration, the following information is available:

  - Binary sensor entities with the status of node and selected virtual machines/containers.